 “Seal” them, meaning the specialist will use mastic sealant or metal tape to close off leaks or holes

-Learn more about duct sealing services by visiting Energy Star’s duct sealing page.
+Learn more about duct sealing services by visiting our duct sealing service page.

 Need a Florida professional to get rid of the smell?

 We’ll repair your air conditioner so that your AC doesn’t smell like mold any more.